nuwa-protocol/NIPs/NIPs/nip-3.md

 ---
 nip: 3
 title: Custodian Registry & Delegated-Control Protocol
+author: jolestar(@jolestar)
+discussions-to: <URL of the discussion thread, e.g., a GitHub issue or forum post> # TODO: Fill in discussions-to
 status: Draft
-type: Standards Track — Meta
+type: Standards Track
 category: Core
+created: 2025-05-15
 requires: NIP-1, NIP-2
-created: 2025-05-15
-version: 0.1-draft
-license: CC-BY-SA-4.0
 ---

-# 0 Summary
+## Abstract

-*NIP-3* specifies a **Custodian Registry** smart-contract interface and an off-chain **Delegated-Control Protocol** that allow Web2 users to create Nuwa Agent DIDs without holding a wallet.
+*NIP-3* specifies a **Custodian Registry** smart-contract interface and an off-chain **Delegated-Control Protocol** that allow Web2 users to create AI Agent DIDs without holding a wallet.
 A *Custodian* is an on-chain-registered service that temporarily controls the `controller` field of a freshly minted Agent DID and offers one or more Web2 authentication methods (e.g. Google OAuth, Passkey).
 Users may later replace the custodian with another service or with their own wallet via a single DID-document update.

----

-# 1 Motivation
+## Motivation

 | Pain point | Effect | Solution offered by NIP-3 |
 |------------|--------|---------------------------|